MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsEmergencyCallRoutingPolicy.md

 Set-CsTeamsEmergencyCallRoutingPolicy -Identity "testecrp" -EmergencyNumbers @{add=$en1,$en2}
 ```

-This example first creates new Teams emergency number objects and then adds these emergency numbers to an existing Teams Emergency Call Routing policy.
+This example first creates new Teams emergency number objects and then adds these Teams emergency numbers to an existing Teams Emergency Call Routing policy.

 ### Example 3
 ```powershell